Intersection Safety Goals & Considerations

 Roundabouts are more prevalent throughout the Midwest now, and we’re really seeing and learning the benefits of their characteristics and how they perform over time.
-When you look at quarter speeds and volumes, what are some things you consider in relation to those when designing a roundabout for high speeds, high volumes?
+When you look at quarter speeds and volumes, what are some things you consider in relation to those when designing a roundabout for high speeds and high volumes?
 It might be more than just kind of what some people think of with a simple single–lane neighborhood roundabout.

 Tony Boes (10:41)

 We still need to get speeds down to a low level as they enter the roundabout.
-If you have a high–speed corridor, say 45 miles per hour or higher, the idea is to slow them down before you get to the roundabout, so that they have lower entering speeds.
+If you have a high–speed corridor, say 45 miles per hour or higher, the idea is to slow them down before you get to the roundabout so that they have lower entering speeds.
 We do that normally by either having some reverse curvature on those major approaches to gradually slow traffic down as they approach the roundabout, or the trend lately has been just to provide longer splitter islands approaching the roundabout, which could be up to 500 feet long.
-They get an understanding that there’s a need, to slow down, because of the feeling with these curbs along both sides of the roadway that something changing, and I need to slow down to get through this intersection.
+They get an understanding that there’s a need to slow down because of the feeling with these curbs along both sides of the roadway that something is changing, and I need to slow down to get through this intersection.